Home School Missions

 5th-8th SPACE SCIENCE MISSIONS

-After a short pre-mission briefing, students in RENDEZVOUS WITH A COMET (5th - 7th) or a VOYAGE TO MARS (6th - 8th) take their places in the simulators to assume control of an exciting mission:
+After a short pre-mission briefing, students in RENDEZVOUS WITH A COMET (5th - 7th) or a EXPEDITION MARS (6th - 8th) take their places in the simulators to assume control of an exciting mission:

 Mission Control In Mission Control, students will take charge of their space mission when they become the flight control technicians responsible for guiding astronauts through their mission.